Fearsome Tales for Fiendish Kids: Death By Chocolate

 A sudden late-August heatwave causes a nationwide chocolate shortage.
 Serena is ballistic because her chocolate supply is ruined and Eli cannot find any shops that have any bars and packets available.
 Eli gives her the chocolate bunny and she rips it apart with her teeth, swallowing everything, including the fly egg.
 The maggot that hatches from the egg grows inside her, feeding off the undigested chocolate inside Serena's stomach, and slowly merges with her DNA.
 Days later, Eli enters her sister's bedroom and sees a giant fly sitting up in Serena's bed.
-She runs away in terror and the fly follows her, begging her not to panic because it is still her sister Serena.
-Eli flees to the living room, grabs the fly swatter and beats it dead with one strike; the fly's corpse lands in front of her in a black pile.
+She runs away in terror and the fly follows her, begging her not to panic because it is still Serena.
+Eli flees to the living room, grabs the fly swatter and beats it dead with one strike, her sister's corpse landing in front of her in a black pile.
 Her mother appears in the doorway to ask about the screaming, making Eli confess she broke the fly swatter.
 "Is that all?" her mother replies as she walks away.
 "I thought it was something serious."